mmartinortiz/pyePuck/README.md

 and you need to take the sensors data and write on the actuators values on the ePuck

-For further information and updates visit http://abitworld.com/projects
+For further information and updates visit [the project wepage](https://blog.martinortiz.eu/projects/epuck-robot-libraries-for-teleoperation/)

+**Note**: This library was design for Python 2.
+A lot of things have changed shince I started this development, and I do not have access to an ePuck anymore.